 - 1 The MAX compares Unspecified max calls to the number of unspecified active calls.
-If the maximum has been reached, the MAX rejects the call. - 2 If the call is a modem call, the MAX compares Unspecified max Modem to the number of unspecified active modem calls. - If the maximum has been reached, the MAX rejects the call.
+If the maximum has been reached, the MAX rejects the call. - If the call is a modem call, the MAX compares Unspecified max Modem to the number of unspecified active modem calls.